naninovel/docs/docs/guide/user-interface.md

 ![](https://i.gyazo.com/78e9fa27d6561f8f8aced76bbeb4b542.png)

 ::: warn
-Be aware, that conditional block commands (if, else, elseif, endif) are not supported in the script text.
+Conditional block commands (if, else, elseif, endif) are not supported in the script text.
 :::

 When an existing naninovel script is selected via dropdown list, the script text area will be ignored and selected naninovel script will be played **instead** of the currently played one; in case you wish to additively execute some commands without interrupting the currently played script, use the script text area.